-To will also test our assumption that the mean SAI will be similar across conditions, but the SAI standard deviation will be different across conditions during the learning phase. will test these differences with a repeated measures analysis of variance and post-hoc pairwise comparisons if the analysis of variance test is significant.
-Our pilot data appear consistent with these predictions (Figure 2), as the mean SAI during learning is similar between stable and uniform conditions but the standard deviation appears different.
+We will also test our assumption that, during the learning phase, the SAI mean will be similar across conditions, but the SAI standard deviation will be different across conditions.
+Our pilot data appear consistent with these predictions (Figure 2), as the mean SAI during learning is similar between repeated and Uniform conditions but the standard deviation appears different.

-Our primary dependent variable of use-dependent bias will be calculated as the mean SAI during the first 10 strides of the Washout phase (Initial Washout).
-As the primary behavioral comparison, we will analyze the measure of use-dependent bias across conditions using a repeated measures analysis of variance and post-hoc pairwise comparisons if the analysis of variance is significant.
+Use-dependent bias will be calculated as the mean SAI during the first 10 strides of the Washout phase.
 We will also compare the change in use-dependent biases across conditions, as our computational models make distinct predictions regarding the sensitivity of UDP to environmental consistency (see Modeling).
+We will also analyze the rate of washout by regressing subsequent strides onto current strides for each stride of washout.
+The slope of this regression predicts the amount of SAI retained from one stride to the next.
+(Kitago et al., 2013; Wood et al., 2020).

+Statistical analysis:

-We will also analyze the rate of washout using a regression analysis (Kitago et al., 2013) and compare these rates with a repeated measures analysis of variance with post-hoc pairwise comparisons if the analysis of variance is significant.
-Statistical analysis
+We will test for differences across conditions for the mean and standard deviation SAI during Learning, SAI aftereffects and SAI washout rate using repeated measures analysis of variance and post-hoc pairwise comparisons if the analysis of variance test is significant.
+We will report t- and F- statistic, exact p-values, means, 95% confidence intervals and standardized effect sizes (Cohen’s d for t-tests and ƞp2 for analysis of variance).
+Assumptions of normality and homoscedasticity will be tested with the Shapiro-Wilks test and Levene’s test, respectively.